migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

-2021-01-07 Sun: Researched about different existing marketing campaigns using soulbound and neighboring concept (rewards for token holders).
+2021-01-07 Sun (4 hours): Researched about different existing marketing campaigns using soulbound and neighboring concept (rewards for token holders).

-2024-01-06 Sat: Researched more about chainflip, and how to implement soulbound tokens.
+2024-01-06 Sat (4 hours): Researched more about chainflip, and how to implement soulbound tokens.

 2024-01-05 Fri: PTO